skip to content

 • Introduction to Writing (Eng 1010 @ 3)

 The Zoology Major is your best bet for admissions into veterinary school.
 A degree earning curriculum through the zoology department, focusing on pre-vet program requirements, typically takes four years.
-Qualified students may apply for admission to vet school before completing their degree.
+Qualified students may apply for admission to vet schools before completing their degree.

 Life Science Pre-Vet Courses